Video Tip Sheet/Checklist: Preparation and Presentation

 - Use the full-color Extension logo either on the opening frame or in the closing frame with other credits.
 For identifying presenters and other participants, use the UMaine shield as the left-hand leader in the lower third followed by the name (and title if applicable).

 - Visit the article: 5 Tips For Adding Lower Third On Videos (Medium.com website) for a brief overview of the topic of “lower thirds.”
-Examples can be found on the Cooperative Extension YouTube channel.
+Examples can be found on the Cooperative Extension YouTube playlist.

 - The use of our name follows the same style as found in written materials: